-A favorite family recipe adapted to be gluten-free, and no one knows the difference...
-This easy, quick bread is loved by everyone, even those who say they don't like zucchini!
-It's soft, moist and has the best flavor!
+This easy, quick bread is favorite family recipe made gluten-free and no one knows the difference!
+It's soft, moist, not too sweet and has the best flavor!
+And it is loved by everyone, even those who say they don't like zucchini!

 New!
 I added a cooking video to this page so you can see how easy it is to make the Best Gluten-Free Zucchini Bread!